v8/v8.dev/src/docs/torque.md

 ```

 For example, in the case of `FastJSArray`, the transient type is invalidated if the array changes to dictionary elements or if the global NoElementsProtector is invalidated.
 The way to express this in Torque is by annotating all callables that could potentially do that as `transitioning`.
-For example, calling a Javascript function can executy arbitrary Javascript, so it is `transitioning`.
+For example, calling a Javascript function can execute arbitrary Javascript, so it is `transitioning`.

 ```torque
 extern transitioning macro Call(implicit context: Context)